Crayon Shin-chan: Reception

 As of 2015, the original run of the Crayon Shin-chan manga has sold over 55 million copies, while the New Crayon Shin-chan manga has sold over 3 million copies, surpassing 58 million copies between both, making it one of the best-selling manga series.
 Including game books, encyclopedic books and other related material, the figure amounts to 148 million.
 As of 2023, both the Crayon Shin-Chan and New Crayon Shin-Chan series had over 148 million copies in circulation.
-As of March 2021, Bandai Namco has sold 227.02 million Crayon Shin-chan Chocobi food packs.